 Bank First announces the completion of its new Iola office located at 295 E. State Street and moves from its existing office into the newly constructed facility.

 Bank First merges with Tomah Bancshares, Inc. expanding its presence in Monroe County and solidifying Bank First's position as the third largest publicly traded bank headquartered in Wisconsin.
 The two Tomah branches were consolidated into one newly renovated office, now located at 110 W. Veterans Street.

-In January 2022, Bank First announced plans to acquire Denmark State Bank, a community bank with a similar relationship-based banking philosophy and strong expertise in agricultural banking.
-The merger was completed in August 2022 and is the largest acquisition carried out by Bank First to date, enlarging its footprint to 26 locations and increasing its asset size by approximately $687.6 million.
+Bank First merges with Denmark State Bank, a community bank with a similar relationship-based banking philosophy and strong expertise in agricultural banking.
+This is the largest acquisition carried out by Bank First to date, increasing its asset size by approximately $687.6 million.

-Today, Bank First has assets of approximately $3.6 billion and operates out of 25 locations throughout Wisconsin.
-Bank First employs approximately 335 full-time equivalent staff and has been consistently named one of the best banks to work by American Banker.
-Bank First attributes its success to attracting and retaining top talent who are committed to excellence and adhering to the principles of the bank’s promise: “We are a relationship-based bank focused on providing innovative products and services that are value driven to the communities we serve”.
+Today, Bank First has assets of approximately $4.1 billion and operates out of 26 locations throughout Wisconsin.
+Bank First employs approximately 385 full-time equivalent staff and has been consistently named one of the best banks to work by American Banker.
+Bank First attributes its success to attracting and retaining top talent who are committed to excellence and adhering to the principles of the bank’s promise: “We are a relationship-based bank focused on providing innovative solutions that are value driven to the communities we serve.”

 As Bank First looks to the future, it will continue to focus on its relationship-based model of community banking and expanding its reach throughout the State of Wisconsin.
 The bank will continue to expand through organic growth and in the form of de novo branches and strategic acquisitions in the coming years and is excited for the opportunity to provide superior products and services to a larger base.